 Am I a Candidate for a Facelift?

-Both men and women, looking to improve the look of lax facial tissue, can benefit from the Facelift procedure.
+Both men and women, looking to improve the look of lax facial tissue, can benefit from the Facelift procedure in Washington DC.
 Patients in their late 30s and 40s can use the Rhytidectomy to head off early signs of aging; while those in their late 40s and 50s are able to restore a more youthful appearance.
 The ideal candidate should be in generally good health, understand Facelift procedure, and hold reasonable expectations for their results.
 All skin types and ethnicities can safely opt for a Facelift.

 Before & After Facelift Patients: